-The term Dwarf Planet was coined to apply to solar system objects that were like planets but smaller.
-Planets and dwarf planets are massive enough to settle into a sphere, but a "full" planet is also massive enough to clear out a lane through which it orbits.
+The term Dwarf Planet was coined to apply to Solar System objects that were like planets but smaller.
+Planets and dwarf planets are massive enough to settle into a sphere, but a "full/true/official" Planet (per IAU) is also massive enough to clear out a lane through which it orbits.
 Dwarf planet is a subtype of a Minor Planet, essentially any solar system object larger than a Meteoroid that is not a Comet, Moon, or "full" planet.

 In particular, the term dwarf planet was coined for Pluto when similar objects became known.
 The other known examples are Ceres, Haumea, Makemake, and Eris.
 Other observed, but poorly-resolved bodies may fit the description and there may be more as yet unseen.